Contrary to what skin care experts and dermatologists tell us, acne-prone skin is deficient in linoleic acid.

 This study showed a 25% reduction in the size of microcomedones over a one month period following topical linoleic acid application.

 Dietary supplementation of GLA and omega-3 fatty acids can significantly decrease inflammatory and non-inflammatory acne lesions as well.

 How to topically treat a linoleic acid deficiency

-Carrier oils can be used topically on the skin, are either edible or inedible, and come from a variety of sources such as vegetables, fruits, nuts, and seeds.
-Carrier oils are mainly made up of fatty acids, with linoleic and oleic usually being the most abundant.
+Face oils can be used topically on the skin, are either edible or inedible, and come from a variety of sources such as vegetables, fruits, nuts, and seeds.
+Face oils are mainly made up of fatty acids, with linoleic and oleic usually being the most abundant.